- Flexible, minimal Vibram rubber sole molds to your foot

 - Vegetable-Tanned Leather: The only leather we import from Europe, due to it's highly sustainable properties.
 While all of our leather meets our sustainable standards (all of our leather is tanned without formaldehyde and colored with non-toxic food grade dye), this leather goes a step further with a purely vegetable-based tanning process using only grass-fed cows raised on controlled sustainable pastures in Germany's Bavarian Alps.
+Preferred by people with extreme chemical sensitivity.
 Due to it's high cost, there is an extra surcharge for use of vegetable-tanned leather in design-your-own shoes.
-Texture appearance looks the same as our Nova and Sublime leathers (though grain size can vary throughout every hide).
-Please note: this is a "naked" leather that stains easily, even with just water.
+Texture appearance looks similar to Nova and Sublime leathers.
+Please note this "naked" leather is likely to show cosmetic flaws and stains easily, even with just water.

 - Suede Leather: Leather made from the lower layers of a hide to give a soft cloth-like texture.
 Available for most of our moccasins and RunAmocs.

 - LITE Leather: A thin smooth leather covered in perforation holes.
 Great for giving your shoes extra ventilation, and a favorite for runners in hot climates.
 Used for our RunAmocs and Ballerines.